iamhruthiks/Unit-Converter-App/README.md

 # Unit Convertert App

 ## About
-An app, which takes the input in kilos and converts it inoto pounds.
+An app, which takes the input in kilos and converts it into pounds.

 ## Features
 - conversion from kilograms to pounds